 Nobody wants to see this kind of thing in their Twitter timeline, but Justin occasionally has a good take on tech.
-Thankfully, by muting specific words from your timeline, you can get one without the other: you can get the books reviews without the politics, the awesome art without the recipes, and even the tech takes without the hockey.
+Thankfully, by blocking specific words from your timeline, you can get one without the other: you can get the books reviews without the politics, the awesome art without the recipes, and even the tech takes without the hockey.

 Here’s how to do it.

 Click on your profile picture in the top right and then select “Settings and Privacy”.

 Next, in Notifications, select “Mute Specific Words” From Your Notifications and Timeline.